The Exception: Plot

-Himmler extends to Wilhelm an invitation from Adolf Hitler to return to his former throne in Berlin.
-He then meets with Brandt and Dietrich, informing them that the invitation is a bluff, intended to draw out and execute anti-Nazi monarchists in the German resistance.
-Hermine is overjoyed at the thought of finally becoming Empress of Germany once again but Wilhelm, troubled by Himmler's boasts about the euthanasia of disabled children, remains unsureeven when Colonel von Ilsemann speaks to him of how Wilhelm can become "a restraining influence."
+Himmler extends an invitation from Adolf Hitler to Wilhelm to return to his former throne in Berlin.
+He then tells Brandt and Dietrich that the invitation is a bluff, intended to draw out and execute anti-Nazi monarchists in the German resistance.
+Hermine is overjoyed at the thought of becoming Empress of Germany.
+Still, Wilhelm, troubled by Himmler's boasts about the euthanasia of disabled children, remains unsure even when von Ilsemann suggests that Wilhelm can become "a restraining influence."

 When Brandt asks von Ilsemann whether an officer can serve something other than his country, the Colonel replies, "First you must decide what is your country and if it even still exists."
-Brandt pauses, then tells von Ilsemann of Himmler's plans for the Kaiser's supporters.
+Brandt tells von Ilsemann of Himmler's plans for the Kaiser's supporters.

-Mieke completes her mission by delivering to Wilhelm a message from Winston Churchill, offering the Kaiser political asylum in the United Kingdom and the throne of a defeated Germany after the war.
-Wilhelm refuses, having decided that he is finally at peace with the loss of his throne.
+Mieke delivers a message from Winston Churchill to Wilhelm, offering the Kaiser political asylum and the throne of a defeated Germany after the war.
+Wilhelm refuses, having decided that he is reconciled to the loss of his throne.

 As the Gestapo closes in on Mieke, Brandt devises an escape plan.
 Wilhelm, Mieke, and Brandt escape in a van as the Kaiser pretends to have a heart attack.
-In the process, Mieke almost takes a suicide pill, Brandt saves her life and capture by killing Dietrich and another SS officer.
+In the process, Mieke almost takes a suicide pill.
+Brandt saves her life and avoids capture by killing Dietrich.
 Mieke asks Brandt to flee with her, fearing he will be executed for the murders.
 Brandt insists that he has a duty to Germany and has a good alibi.
 As Mieke departs, Brandt asks Mieke to marry him.
-She tells Brandt yes and to find her after the war, then she flees into the woods.
+Before fleeing, she accepts and tells him to find her after the war is over.

-Some time later, Brandt is working at a desk in Berlin.
-He is delivered a package, which contains a book of Friedrich Nietzsche's writings that Mieke had once shown him.
+Some time later, Brandt is working in Berlin.
+A package that contains a book of Nietzsche's writings that Mieke had once shown him is delivered.
 Inside is written a London address.
 In London, Mieke is seated on a park bench when she is informed that Churchill is ready to see her.
-Rising, Mieke puts her hand on her belly, revealing that she is pregnant.
+Rising, Mieke puts her hand on her stomach; she is pregnant with Brandt's child.
 In Doorn, Colonel von Ilsemann informs Wilhelm that Brandt has called from Berlin with wonderful news.
-Realising this means Mieke has successfully escaped to Britain, Wilhelm is overjoyed.
+Realising this means Mieke has escaped to Britain, Wilhelm is overjoyed.